tristan3214/match-progenitor-mass/README.md

 ## Running
 I suggest using `screen` within an ssh connection on Eagle.
+With a screen running you can start the server detach from the session and log out of the ssh connection with the server still running.

+Take these steps:
+     Log into Eagle

 ## Ports in use
 Tristan Hillis - 42424